Top 45 SQL Coding Interview Questions and Answers (with Tips)

 WHERE job_title = 'Intern';

 Pro Tip: Amazon frequently requires professionals to deal with its data using SQL.
-You can go through the commonly asked Amazon SQL job interview questions to improve your chances of landing a job at the company.
+You can go through the commonly asked Amazon SQL interview questions to improve your chances of landing a job at the company.

 Sample Answer: To insert a new record into a table, we can use the INSERT INTO statement.
 For example, to add a new employee: